-in the coming months, the demand for thermal insulation will skyrocket, leaving a huge potential for us to maximize.
+As more home improvements are expected in the coming months, the demand for thermal insulation will skyrocket, leaving a huge potential for us to maximize.
 This is made even more pertinent as 40% of energy expenditure in the country comes from buildings as opposed to industry, and 80% of energy consumption from heating and cooling.
 With its thermal comfort and health-protecting features, thermal insulation allows for energy saving up to 60%.
 To use energy efficiently is to protect the world and the future of our children.
 Thermal insulation has a critical role in environmental health and anti-global warming.

 As a flagship paint brand Filli Boya has the highest brand Top-of-mind score in all customer groups.
-The New Generation Dealer System and "Filli Ustam" painter loyalty programs are the most important features that differentiate experience-oriented interactions/strategies from the sector. the company with the highest and most efficient distribution scores and the widest painter loyalty platform.
+The New Generation Dealer System and "Filli Ustam" painter loyalty programs are the most important features that differentiate experience-oriented interactions/strategies from the sector.
+Thanks to all these innovative strategies, it is the company with the highest and most efficient distribution scores and the widest painter loyalty platform.

-The development of a customer-centric continuation of Betek Boya's multi-brand strategy which has been in place since 1993, delivering solutions to all consumer needs in has helped propel us into building the largest product portfolio among any local and multinational paint manufacturers in the country and further augment the portfolio, allowing us to compete better with rivals in the region.
+The development of a customer-centric approach to our business is a natural continuation of Betek Boya's multi-brand strategy which has been in place since 1993, delivering solutions to all consumer needs in all socio economic segments.
+This strategy has helped propel us into building the largest product portfolio among any local and multinational paint manufacturers in the country and further augment the portfolio, allowing us to compete better with rivals in the region.